zef/jquery-hitman/README.markdown

   dataAttribute: 'remove'
 });

+// will use the attributes
-// will use data-remove, data-remove-callback, and data-remove-all
+//   data-remove, data-remove-callback, and data-remove-all
+// instead of
+//   data-hitman, data-hitman-callback, and data-hitman-all
 ```

 See [the code](https://github.com/zef/jquery-hitman/blob/master/coffeescript/jquery.hitman.coffee) for details.